nxfelibatau/daryas_portfolio/README.md

 - 🚀 **Deployed on Vercel** – Always live and updated

 ## 🔧 How to Run the Project?
 1. Clone the repository:

    git clone https://github.com/nxfelibatau/daryas_portfolio.git

-2. Navigate to the Project Folder: cd daryas_portfolio
+2. Navigate to the Project Folder:

+   cd uniapp

 3. Install Dependencies:

    npm install

-4. Run the Development Server: npm run dev
+4. Run the Development Server:

+   npm run dev

 Now, open http://localhost:3000 in your browser to see the project running! 🚀